An image representing a broker, potentially related to real estate or financial brokerage.

 What Does A Real Estate Broker Do?

-Imagine real estate as a ladder and the higher you climb, the more licenses you need – home buyers and sellers at the bottom, agents in the middle and brokers at the top.
-Brokers can do everything an agent can do – market a home, write up a contract, represent a buyer or seller – but to take on added responsibilities like managing agents, they need a broker’s license.
+Brokers can do everything an agent can do.
+They can market a home, write up a contract or represent a buyer or seller.
+But to take on added responsibilities, like hiring and managing agents, real estate agents need a broker’s license.

-There are also a few main differences between a real estate broker and an agent, mainly in what they can and can’t do.
+Most of the key differences between a real estate broker and an agent lie in what they can and can’t do.

 • A broker can move money in and out of an escrow account.